ankitshukla7/Calculator-Using-JavaScript/README.md

 JavaScript is responsible for the mathematical calculations going on behind the calculator.

 This folder contains two files :
-  1. HTML + JavaScript file
+  1. HTML + JavaScript file ( JavaScript is included in the HTML file)
   2. CSS file